 9- Anna Sova

-Anna Sova is a brand that makes natural paints that contains zero toxins and VOCs.
+Anna Sova is a brand that makes natural paints that contain zero toxins and VOCs.

-The products are particularly food-based which means that are made from ingredients such as:
+The products are particularly food-based, which means that they are made from ingredients such as:

 - food emulsifiers